37 Easy Crafts to Try This Season for Festive DIY Fall Decor

 Give Thanks Corkboard

-Get ready to celebrate fall with an acorn-shape corkboard that inspires you to give thanks.
-Simply cut an acorn shape from purchased corkboard and use punched cardstock cirlcles to create the cap.
+Get ready to celebrate fall with an acorn-shaped corkboard that inspires you to give thanks.
+Simply cut an acorn shape from purchased corkboard ($4, Michaels) and use punched cardstock circles to create the cap.
 Hang it in your kitchen, at a party, or save it for Thanksgiving.
 Bonus: Kids will love helping fill the board with their favorite things.

 DIY Pumpkin Planter